The Campus Experience

 Can I use non-One Medical testing?

-Those who plan to return to campus for hybrid learning starting Tuesday, January 19 should remain in the Bay Area as of Monday, January 4, and complete weekly PCR tests, including a local test the week of January 4 and another the week of January 11.
-Please note that these tests must be completed either at our on-campus testing site in the Spieker Center or at another One Medical testing site near your home in the Bay Area.
+Specific guidelines for local testing apply to the quarantine periods after school breaks; please refer to school emails for the best guidelines for those weeks.
 In general, we strongly recommend that you take advantage of on-campus or local Bay Area testing with One Medical going forward, as that ensures that the School has access to aggregate, accurate data reporting on the health of our community.
-If absolutely necessary, though, other local sites may be used as long as the results are reported to Joan Barada via the test results form, and as long as families continue to fill out the One Medical Daily Symptoms Tracker and badge check each day.
+If absolutely necessary, other local sites may be used as long as the results are reported to Joan Barada via menloschool.org/covidtesting (New process!
+See instructions here. ) and as long as families continue to fill out the One Medical Daily Symptoms Tracker and badge check each day.